2:22 A Ghost Story: UK tour (2023–2024)

+Reception and accolades

-Critical reception
+Critical response

 In The Guardian, Kate Wyver wrote, "With a brilliant sense of mounting dread and just the right number of jump-scares, Danny Robins' new ghost story is a slick, chilling romp of a play", adding, "You wouldn't know this is Allen's first time acting in the West End.
 She is strong as the frantic, afraid and exhausted Jen [...] though it's in her moments of stillness that the fear best finds its way in".
 She described the cast as "gleaming", noting "Fraser's Sam is so realistic it's hard to believe he's acting", that Wood "revels in [his role of Ben], drawing out the humour and diving into the mysticism", and that "Chan does a brilliant balancing act, shifting Lauren's loyalties throughout the night".
 Wyver praised Robins' script, finding it "sharp, quick, and cleverly layered with clues.
 While his handling of horror is nothing new, it's done smartly, toying with the tropes.
 In one of the most chilling scenes, absolutely nothing happens yet the grand old room is electric with the fear of expectation".
 She was less impressed with "an overuse of deafening fox screams" and found that "arguments occasionally escalate into one-note yelling" but judged that "neither of these things do much to detract from the steadily growing tension".
 Overall, she decided, "This show is not scary enough to cause nightmares, nor is it gruesome or graphic or gory; it's more human than the creepiest horror movies.
 But there are genuinely chilling moments, scary enough that the whole theatre is tense and pin-drop quiet. [...]
 Scary enough, perhaps, to have you turn on the light the next time you hear an unusual sound at night, just to check the time".